DaoCloud/DaoCloud-docs/docs/en/docs/install/best-practices/thinder-ha.md

 ![dce01](../images/dce01.png)

-1. Refer to the installation process in [Offline Installation of DCE 5.0 Commercial Edition](../commercial/start-install.md)
+1. Refer to the installation process in [Offline Installation of DCE 5.0 Enterprise](../commercial/start-install.md)

 1. Example of a well-defined clusterConfig file: